CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 $\blacksquare$

 ### Parallax
-Knowing the radius of the Earth, we can formulate the position of any point on the Earth in equatorial coordinates as follows:
+Knowing the radius of the Earth, we can formulate the position of any point on the Earth in geocentric equatorial coordinates as follows:
 ```math
 \begin{align}
 x &= \rho \cos(\phi')\cos(\Theta_L)\\